rickdgray/notes/System Admin.md

 # to do a quick test with netcat
 nc -l 1701
 # then use telnet from windows and send a message

+# to undo a change
+ufw delete allow 80
 ```
 ## NFS
 To autoconnect client to nfs at startup, append this line to the `/etc/fstab` file: